serenitylabz/phatcats/readme.md

 }
 ```

+The first argument is a value whose type should be the same as the type of
+`this` and will be _appended_ to it.
+Also note the second `SemiGroup`
-Note the second `SemiGroup` parameter.
-This is used to combine the values
+parameter.
+This is used to combine the values contained within the objects that
-contained within the objects that are being appended.
-This is the same value
+are being appended.
+This is the same value that was passed as a constructor
-that was passed as a constructor argument in the implementation of the
+argument in the implementation of the `MaybeSemiGroup` class above.
-`MaybeSemiGroup` class.

-But one example of a type class function that cannot be implemented as a target
+One example of a type class function that cannot be implemented as a target
 object method is `pure` from the `Applicative` type class.
-This is the reason
+This is the main
-that the type classes in the [`Typeclass` directory](./src/Typeclass) exist;
+reason that the type classes in the [`Typeclass` directory](./src/Typeclass)
-otherwise, they might not be needed!
+exist; otherwise, they might not be needed!

 ## Types